shxntanu/vision-demo/README.md

 # Self-Hosted Options

-This project is built with the LiveKit Cloud [Sandbox](https://docs.livekit.io/cloud/sandbox/) to make token generation easy.
+This project is built with the LiveKit Cloud [Sandbox token server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server) to make token generation easy.
 If you want to self-host or run a local LiveKit instance, you'll need to modify `swift-frontend/VisionDemo/Services/TokenService.swift` file to fetch your token from your own server.